trigger/trigger/docs/index.rst

 License
 =======

-Trigger is licensed under the `Clear BSD License
+Trigger is licensed under the `BSD 3-Clause License
-<http://labs.metacarta.com/license-explanation.html>`_ which is based on the
-`BSD 3-Clause License <http://www.opensource.org/licenses/BSD-3-Clause>`_, and
-adds a term expressly stating it does not grant you any patent licenses.

-For the explicit details, please see the :doc:`license` page.
+<http://www.opensource.org/licenses/BSD-3-Clause>`_.
+For the explicit details,
+please see the :doc:`license` page.

 About
 =====